 Footprint, Portability and Durability

-At 48.7 in long x 21.2 in wide, the Schwinn IC4 has the footprint of a typical spin bike.
+At 48.7 in long x 21.2 in wide, the Schwinn IC4 has the footprint of a typical exercise bike.
 This bike isn’t compact, but it would fit comfortably inside an apartment or garage gym (provided you have the required nearby power adapter).

 The 40 pound flywheel has magnetic resistance, which is part of the reason it is both quiet and stable.
 Magnetic resistance offers a more durable option than bikes that use brake pads to create resistance.
 Brake pads wear out over time and must be replaced in order to work properly.
 Magnetic resistance requires little to no maintenance or replacement.